Armonte/daybreak/README.md

 ## Installation

 *Please compile using MinGW32*, see "Hacking & Modification" for more information.
-Currently, only the source is available.
+Currently of 23 Nov 2025, only the source is available.
 To compile,

 1. Download this repository
 2. run `download_deps.sh` to download MBAACC and newLISP